By ASAP Staff

 - The study’s “results add to a growing body of literature suggesting that although the proportion of working people who use cannabis may not have shifted dramatically in the past 20 years, the intensity of use among those who consume cannabis may have increased substantially.”

 The report suggests that employers and employees work together to achieve the primary goal of limiting the risk of injury while maintaining productivity by ensuring that workplace impairment resulting from cannabis use does not result in injuries.
-The report offers the following examples:
+This report offers the following examples:

 - Outline expectations around cannabis use in proximity to work generally,